balena-io-experimental/pimoroni-enviro-phat/README.md

 ### for balenaCloud managed devices

 1. Provision a device in your application following the balenaCloud [Getting Started Guide][balena-get-started].
-2. Clone this repository locally and add the `balena git remote` to the repo.
+2. Clone this repository locally and add the `balena git remote ...` to the repo.
-3. Run `git push balena master` and wait for the code to be deployed.
-The code will build and run, you will hear the relay clicking every 5 seconds.
+3. Run `git push balena master` and wait for the code to be deployed, the code will build and run.

 ### for unmanaged balenaOS devices